 Facial recognition vs. face detection: a significant difference

-Though ‘facial recognition’ is generally used as a catch-all term, this is not entirely accurate.
+Though ‘facial recognition’ is generally a catch-all term, this is not entirely accurate.
 There is a crucial distinction between facial recognition and face detection.

-Facial recognition describes the process of scanning a face and then matching it to the same person on a database.
-This is the approach used to unlock phones or authenticate a person entering a building.
+Facial recognition describes scanning and matching a face to the same person on a database.
+This approach unlocks phones or authenticates a person entering a building.

 Face detection is when a system tries to establish that a face is present.
 Social media companies use face detection to filter and organize images in large catalogs of photos.

 The tools used to train the two systems are different.
 The desired levels of accuracy vary too.
-Facial recognition for identification purposes needs to score more highly than any system used to organize images merely.
+Facial recognition for identification purposes needs to score more highly than any system that merely organizes images.

 The confusion between the two processes has caused some controversy.

 In 2019, a researcher revealed that Amazon’s systems were much better at classifying the gender of light-skinned men than dark-skinned women.